glortho/manager-profile/README.md

 **3: Shiny head and face**

 These phone booths are not well ventilated.
 Especially in summer or when the co-working HVAC is out of balance, I start to shine.
-The bald head looks like this pretty much 24/7.
+(TBH the bald head looks like this pretty much 24/7.)

 **4: Sporty clothes**